26 Feb 2021

 Really, it depends on which benefits appeal to you most.
 At Erbology, we make four different sea buckthorn products, which we recommend for slightly different results.

 For example, if you would like to use sea buckthorn for its incredible quantity of vitamin C, we’d recommend drinking the juice.
 We make this in a 40ml shot or in a larger 250ml bottle, if you like to drink it every day.
-Lots of people also love using sea buckthorn juice in baking or cocktail making, as it’s a fantastic flavor.
+Lots of people also love using sea buckthorn juice in baking or cocktail making, as it’s a fantastic flavour.

 We also stock dried sea buckthorn berries.
 These contain vitamins C and E and folate, which is the naturally-occurring form of folic acid.
 They are great for stirring into your porridge or sprinkling over salads.